-Coming up: Nacht van de kunst en wetenschap / Night of the arts and sciences.
+Nacht van de kunst en wetenschap / Night of the arts and sciences.
 June 8th, 2019.
-A presentation and art projection in Groningen, The Netherlands.
+Two presentations about art, AI and the self in Groningen, The Netherlands.

-Coming up: The human factor.
+The human factor.
 June 4th, 2019.
-A presentation and art movie showing.
+A presentation by Van der Most about his art and AI.
 Amersfoort, The Netherlands.

 VPRO Tegenlicht, March 2019.
-An interview about art, AI, and technology in relation to the phenomenon of Bullshit Jobs, as described by writer David Graebner.
+An interview with Van der Most about art, AI, and technology in relation to the phenomenon of Bullshit Jobs, as described by writer David Graebner.

 Computer Idee, 2019.
 "Computer maakt kunst".
 A two page visual showing several art pieces and a short interview.